samuel-bordignon/samuel-bordignon/README.md

 ---

 ### 👨‍💻 About Me:

-- 🔭 I’m currently working on **personal projects to enhance my skills.**
+- 🔭 I am currently working on personal and academic projects as part of my technical course at SENAI, focusing on improving my skills and exploring new technologies.
-- 🌱 I’m currently learning **TailwindCSS, Java, and Next.js.**
+- 🌱 I am learning TailwindCSS and Java.
-- 💬 Ask me about **React, Node.js, and PostgreSQL.**
+- 💬 Feel free to ask me about React, Node.js, and PostgreSQL.
-- ⚡ Fun fact: I love turning challenges into learning opportunities!
+- ⚡ Fun fact: I enjoy working on challenging projects that help me grow.
+I'm also keen on exploring Artificial Intelligence technologies to enhance my performance and discover new possibilities!

 ---